 The Greeks and Egyptians had their own system:

 Warm and not stiff: Not dead more than a few hours.

 Warm and stiff: Dead between a two and a half day.

 Cold and stiff: Dead between a half day and two days.

 Cold and not stiff: Dead more than two days.

-Livor mortis or lividity or post mortem hypostasis (literally “after death state”) is the state of being blue, or colored blue.
-What is this?
-Blood stops flowing and pools in the vessels in the lowest point due to gravity.
-Wherever the body is in contact with, say, a floor, the skin becomes pale ringed by lividity.
-It shows up 30 minutes to a couple of hours and stays fixed after 8 hours.
-The detective would know if a body had been moved if lividity had set in on the wrong part of the body.” http://workingstiffs.blogspot.com/2009/09/more-medieval-forensics-part-two.html
+Another aspect of dead body that a medieval detective could notice is livor mortis or lividity—basically the state of being blue.
+This happens because blood stops flowing and, thanks to gravity, pools in the vessels at the lowest point.
+Wherever the body was in contact with the floor, for example, the skin becomes pale and ringed by lividity.
+Lividity appears a few minutes to a few hours after death and stays fixed after 8 hours.
+“The detective would know if a body had been moved if lividity had set in on the wrong part of the body.” http://workingstiffs.blogspot.com/2009/09/more-medieval-forensics-part-two.html

 Blood spatter: Certain aspect of medieval forensics involve close observation of the remains.
 Did the dead man die where he lay?
 Which way did the blood flow?
 Was he stabbed in the heart, meaning he knew his victim, or was he killed from behind with a garrote or a blade?

+“It’s hard to know the true homicide rate because reporting wasn’t as accurate in those days and crime-solving was basic and often unreliable.
+But we do know that violent crime was a far bigger problem in Medieval times than it is now.
 For example, the number of murders per 100,000 people in 1995 to 1997 in London was 2.1.
-But according to one historian, it would have been about 12 murders per 100,000 people in Fourteenth Century England.
+But according to one historian, it would have been about 12 murders per 100,000 people in Fourteenth Century England.”
 [The National Archives]